wolfvictorOSI/Edge-Data-Store-Docs/V1/SDS/Writing_Data_API.md

 The stream identifier.

 **Request body**
-A serialized list of one or more events of the stream type..
+A serialized list of one or more events of the stream type.

 **Response**
 The response includes a status code.